Learning Easily Updated General Purpose Text Representations with Adaptable Task-Specific Prefixes: Experiments

-\myparagraph{Baselines for comparison.} We compare our proposed prefix-based training with multi-tasking training \cite{Zhang17multitask1}.
+We compare our proposed prefix-based training with multi-tasking training \cite{Collobert08multitask2,Zhang17multitask1,Ahmad18multi2,Liu19multi1,Zhou21multi3}.
 Both approaches are trained on the same source tasks and use pre-trained RoBERTa-large \cite{Liu19roberta}.
 Then, we \emph{freeze} both models and get \emph{fixed} text representations as the features to train classifiers for the target tasks.
-Please refer to Appendix~\ref{app:target} for more details.
-To analyze the influence of source tasks and fixed representations, we additionally consider two simple fine-tuning baselines (with and without freezing representations) that directly use RoBERTa-large without training on source tasks.
+Please refer to Appendix~\ref{app:traing} for more details.
+To analyze the influence of source tasks and fixed representations, we additionally consider two simple fine-tuning baselines: fine-tuning the whole language model and fine-tuning with the frozen language model.
+Note that they directly use RoBERTa-large without training on source tasks.